ysph-dsde/Mixture-Mediation-Tutorial/README.md

 # A Tutorial on Conducting Mediation Analysis with Exposure Mixtures
 This repository provides code and functions for conducting mediation analysis in the context of exposure mixtures, focusing on both simulated data and real-world applications from the PROTECT cohort study.
-The methods implemented include single exposure mediation analysis (SEMA), principal component analysis (PCA)-based mediation, environmental risk score (ERS)-based mediation, and Bayesian kernel machine regression causal mediation analysis (BKMR-CMA).
+The methods implemented include single exposure mediation analysis (SE-MA), principal component-based mediation analysis (PC-MA), environmental risk score-based mediation analysis (ERS-MA), and Bayesian kernel machine regression causal mediation analysis (BKMR-CMA).

 ## Overview